 The first example of a banner advertisement you might think of is a pole banner, like the one pictured above.
 These often advertise events and tourist attractions in major cities.
 But there are other types of ads under the banner umbrella, including:

-Bridge banners: If you’re looking to appeal to travelers, billboards aren’t the only option.
+Bridge banners: If you want to appeal to travelers, billboards aren’t the only option.
 Advertising on the sides of bridges is another way to get attention on high-traffic highways.

-Indoor banners: Yes, there’s such a thing as indoor outdoor advertising.
-From airports to sports stadiums, banners in big public areas have a high chance of catching people’s attention—which is why companies often pay over $50,000 for prime spots.
+Indoor banners: There’s such a thing as indoor-outdoor advertising.
+From airports to sports stadiums, banners in public areas have a high chance of catching people’s attention, so companies often pay over $50,000 for prime spots.

-Standing banners: These are one of the most common low-cost solutions for small businesses to do outdoor advertising.
-A simple banner set up on a pole or stand can drive local traffic in your immediate area.
+Standing banners are one of the most common low-cost solutions for small businesses to do outdoor advertising.
+A simple banner on a pole or stand can drive local traffic in your immediate area.
 Custom free-standing banners can cost $50 or less.

 5. Outdoor Advertising Signs

-Speaking of low-cost, a banner isn’t the only way to attract attention outside of your business or event.
+Speaking of low cost, a banner isn’t the only way to attract attention outside your business or event.
 If you’re looking for foot traffic, a simple outdoor sign can be just the thing—as long as you put the right amount of effort into your design.

 The above example illustrates how graphic design itself can convey information without words.
 Real estate graphics often use elegant designs with muted colors and typography to convey professional agents and upscale properties.